-Perhaps the most critical reason why mCommerce matters is that the population of people who own and rely on mobile devices is continuously growing, and that projectile shows no signs of a plateau.
+Perhaps the most critical reason why mCommerce matters are that the population of people who rely on mobile devices is continuously growing.
+That projectile shows no signs of a plateau.
 There are, however, other reasons to invest in your mCommerce strategy.

 - mCommerce offers an enhanced shopping experience

-It should come to no surprise that digital shopping is one of the biggest developments driven by mobile device innovation.
-The ease of large screens matched with the ease of touch screen compatibility makes the online shopping experience parallel to none.
+It should come as no surprise that digital shopping is one of the biggest developments driven by mobile device innovation.
+The ease of large screens matched with touch screen compatibility makes the online shopping experience parallel to none.

 - Effective mCommerce strategy positively impacts mobile sales.